 Directions For Cherry Garcia Inspired Chocolate Cherry Cookies

 Preheat your oven to 350°.
 Line a cookie sheet with parchment paper and set aside.
 In a large mixing bowl, add the sugar, baking soda, butter, egg, and almond extract.
 With an electric mixer, cream the batch until light and fluffy.

 Add the flour and salt and mix until just combined.
 Add the semi-sweet chocolate chips and stir until well distributed.
 Gently fold in the chopped cherries.
 Your cherry cookies are underway!

 Chill your Cherry Garcia cookie dough for 30 minutes.
 Roll dough into 2 inch balls (the cookies will not expand much in the oven) and place on parchment-lined cookie sheet.
 Bake the Cherry Chocolate Chip Cookies for about 12-14 minutes or until light brown.

 Cool on cookie sheet for 5 minutes before transferring to a wire rack to cool completely.
-ENJOY!!
+ENJOY your cherry cookies!!

 What Else Can I Add To This Recipe?

 If you want to have a little fun, you can color the cookie dough by adding a little bit of the cocktail cherry juice to the mix.
 All you have to do is pour a little bit of the maraschino cherry juice right into your bowl while you are mixing.

 A tablespoon or two – and watch the color of your cookie turn!